 \section{Differential Privacy Preliminaries}

-In this section we briefly recall \textit{differential privacy}.
-For more details see for example~\cite{DworkAlgo}.
+In this section, we briefly recall \textit{differential privacy}.
+For more details, see, e.g.~\cite{DworkAlgo}.
 We denote the set of (positive) natural numbers by $\NN$ and the set of all integers by $\ZZ$.
 Moreover, let $\NN_0=\NN\cup\{0\}$.
 For $a,b\in\ZZ$ let us define a discrete interval $[a,b]\cap\ZZ$ by $[a:b]$.
+We also define $[n]=\{1,2,\ldots,n\}$ for $n\in \NN$.
 We assume that there exists a trusted \textit{curator} who holds, or securely obtains, the data of \textit{individuals} in a (possibly distributed) database $x$.
 Every row of $x$ consists of the data of some individual.
-By $\mathcal{X}$ we denote the space of all possible rows.
-The goal is to protect the data of every single individual, even if all users except one collude with an \textit{adversary} to breach privacy of this single, uncorrupted user.
+By $\mathcal{X}$, we denote the space of all possible rows.
+The goal is to protect the data of every single individual, even if all users except one collude with an \textit{adversary} to breach the privacy of this single, uncorrupted user.
 On the other hand, the curator is responsible for producing a \textit{release} -- a possibly accurate response to a requested \textit{query}.
-This response is then released to the public, which is allowed to perform statistical analysis on it.
-The differential privacy is by design resilient to post-processing attacks, so even if the adversary obtains the public release, he will not be able to infer anything about specific individuals participating in this release.
+This response is then released to the public, who is allowed to perform a statistical analysis on it.
+The differential privacy is, by design, resilient to post-processing attacks, so even if the adversary obtains the public release, he will not be able to infer anything about specific individuals participating in this release.

-For simplicity we interpret databases as theirs histograms in $\NN_0^{|\mathcal{X}|}$, so we may just focus on unique rows and the numbers of theirs occurrences.
+For simplicity, we interpret databases as their histograms in $\NN_0^{|\mathcal{X}|}$, so we can focus only on unique rows and the numbers of their occurrences.

 \begin{definition}[Distance between databases] The $\ell_1$ distance between two databases $x,y\in\NN_0^{|\mathcal{X}|}$ is defined as